 Processed Food Gets a Bad Rap.
 Should It?

-Close your eyes and picture the perfect grocery cart.
-Is it filled with foods like whole wheat bread, quinoa, skinless chicken breasts, yogurt, and fresh fruits and veggies?
+Close your eyes and picture the perfect shopping trolley.
+Is it filled with foods like whole wheat bread, quinoa, skinless chicken breasts, yoghurt, and fresh fruits and veggies?
 If so, then it’s filled with processed foods.

 Minimally processed foods